inflection-zone/wisdom-zone/platform-engineering/Pulumi/Pulumi Document.md

   To destroy resources, run the following:
   `pulumi destroy`
   You’ll be prompted to make sure you really want to delete these resources.
 This can take a minute or two; Pulumi waits until all resources are shut down and deleted before it considers the destroy operation to be complete.

-# Example 2 : Schoool-app
+# AWS Infra for Schoool-app
 * In this, I have written simple application which will access a mysql database.
 We have to deploy it over Amazon ECS cluster using Pulumi-typescript.
 One may find this apllication code here: https://github.com/Priyanka-Inflectionzone/school-app.git

 * Steps to deploy this appliction over aws using pulumi, we have to follow these steps: